PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 Gold sessions are 2 hours long and also be committed to compete in all Diving Victoria (DV) diving meets.

 Gold divers are expected to set the standards for the developing divers in the club.
-They are required to attend at least two sessions per week, but we recommend four to five sessions per week for athletes who have aspirations to compete at Age National Championships and the SSA National Diving Championships.
+They are required to attend at least two sessions per week, but we recommend 3 to 4 sessions per week for athletes who have aspirations to compete at Age National Championships and the SSA National Diving Championships.

 Aims: